The Value of a PIA Education

 After 23 years under the direction of William J. Graham, PIA underwent a change in ownership in 1967.
 PIA was acquired by Mr. Jack Graham, son of William, who became active in the management of PIA as President, CEO, and Chairman of the Board.

 In July of 2005, Jack Graham stepped down from his position as PIA’s President after 40 years of dedicated service.
-The role was taken on by his son, John Graham III, who served as PIA’s President and Chief Executive Officer until April of 2017, when he lost his life.
+The role was taken on by his son, John Graham III, who served as PIA’s President and Chief Executive Officer until his death in April of 2017.
 PIA's current President and CEO is Suzanne Markle.

 1975 - Public School System Partnership